urbanjost/M_starpac/README.md

              to be tapered.
 The importance of tapering is discussed in chapter 5 of Bloomfield [1976].

- Y1      --> The vector of dimension at  least N  that contains the  N observa-
+ Y1      --> The vector of dimension at  least N  that contains the  N
-             tions of the first series of a multivariate time series pair.
+             observations of the first series of a multivariate time series pair.

- Y2      --> The vector of dimension at  least N  that contains the  N observa-
+ Y2      --> The vector of dimension at  least N  that contains the  N
-             tions of the second series of a multivariate time series pair.
+             observations of the second series of a multivariate time series pair.

  E.  Computational Methods